balanced-dev/yuzu-docs/docs/delivery/umbraco/forms.md

 | ----------------------------- | ----------------------------------------------------------------------|
 | **FormElementAssemblies**		| Assemblies that contaion bespoke field types mappers or preprocessors |

+## Umbraco Import Config

+Ignore the form, form builder and all form elements from IgnoreViewmodels and ExcludeViewmodelsAtGeneration.

+Also globally ignores all properties named Form and FormElement.

 ## Mapping

 There are two data structures for forms, vmBlock_DataForm and vmBlock_DataFormBuilder.